Josh Booty: Freshman season

 Booty beat out two future NFL draft picks, Craig Nall and Rohan Davey, for the starting job.
-The Tigers did not have much success, and head coach Gerry DiNardo was fired during the season.
+The Tigers had little success, leading to the firing of head coach Gerry DiNardo during the season.

 Sophomore season

-During his sophomore season (2000), under Coach Nick Saban, Booty started the first four games of the season.
+During his sophomore season (2000) under head coach Nick Saban, Booty started the first four games of the season.

-In LSU's 58–0 victory over Western Carolina he completed 80.0% of his passes for 291 yards, throwing two touchdowns and no interceptions.
-In LSU's 28–13 victory over Houston he completed 44.0% of his passes for 175 yards, throwing two touchdowns and two interceptions.
-In LSU's 34-17 loss to No. 24 Auburn he completed 44.8% of his passes for 214 yards, throwing two touchdowns and one interception.
-In LSU's 13-10 loss to UAB he completed 39.5% of his passes for 156 yards.
-He threw an interception along the left sideline on what turned out to be the Tigers' final offensive play of the game, turning the ball over to the Blazers in field goal range.
-UAB won on a 32-yard Rhett Gallego field goal with no time left.
+In LSU's 58–0 victory over Western Carolina, he completed 80% of his passes for 291 yards with two touchdowns and no interceptions.
+In a 28–13 win over Houston, he completed 44% of his passes for 175 yards with two touchdowns and two interceptions.
+In a 34–17 loss to No. 24 Auburn, he completed 44.8% of his passes for 214 yards with two touchdowns and one interception.
+In a 13–10 loss to UAB, he completed 39.5% of his passes for 156 yards and an interception along the left sideline on what was the Tigers' final offensive play of the game, giving the ball to the Blazers in field goal range.
+UAB won on a 32-yard field goal by Rhett Gallego with no time left.

-Booty did not play in next game against No. 11 Tennessee because of a rib injury.
-Davey quarterbacked a 38–31 overtime victory over Tennessee in Tiger Stadium.
-Davey only completed 33.3% of his passes against Florida, throwing no touchdowns and one interception, so Booty took over with 10:32 left in the third quarter while the score was Florida 24, LSU 3.
-Booty finished the game, completing 62.5% of his passes for 184 yards, throwing one touchdown.
-The final score was Florida 41, LSU 9.
+Booty sat out the next game against No. 11 Tennessee because of a rib injury.
+Rohan Davey quarterbacked a 38–31 overtime victory in that game in Tiger Stadium.
+Davey only completed 33.3% of his passes against Florida with no touchdowns and one interception, so Booty took over with 10:32 left in the third quarter while LSU was behind, 24–3.
+Booty completed 62.5% of his passes for 184 yards with one touchdown in the eventual 41–9 loss.

-Booty was starting quarterback for the rest of the season:
+Booty started at quarterback for LSU for the rest of the season: